 Computer time Think about your computation resources.
-We have no dedicated resources to offer you but there are some available to students on AWS and GCP.
+We have \$100 per student of credits available on AWS, which we will distribute soon.
 Remember that deep learning and, especially, reinforcement learning methods require huge running times.

 Collaboration

 You may do your project in teams of up to 2.
 If you work in a team, you must: